Add a Site-to-Site connection to a VNet with an existing VPN gateway connection

 Part 1 - Configure a connection

-On the Virtual network gateway blade, click Connections.
+On the Virtual network gateway page, click Connections.

-On the Add connection blade, fill out the following fields:
+On the Add connection page, fill out the following fields:

 Connection type: Select Site-to-site (IPsec).